Radioactive Day-to-Day Items

 During a holiday in Europe's Black Forest region, I visited the Schmiedestollen tailings in the village of Wittichen.
 I had previously researched that uranium ore, in particular Uranium Dioxide (Pitchblende), could be collected.
 I was initially skeptical if I would find anything, but approaching the tailings, my geiger counters quickly detected increased levels of radiation.
 An abundance of fellow collectors also convinced me that minerals could be found.

 After a few hours of collecting, I had a bucket full of radioactive rocks.
-I did not find any nice minerals and ended up collecting a few of the smaller pieces.
+I did not find any nice minerals and ended up only collecting a few of the smaller pieces.